 Breathe & Blossom uses small class sizes and innovative modifications to mindfulness and traditional yoga to meet all participants’ levels, including those that are non-verbal or with mobility issues.
 Trained mindfulness practitioners and yoga instructors will lead the program, and the lesson plans will be reviewed by an Applied Behaviour Analysis (ABA) Therapist, who will also supervise the program.
 Using our expertise, we will create an enriching and safe space for our participants to learn and grow at their own pace.

 “Surrey Place has over 50 years’ experience supporting individuals with developmental disabilities reach their full potential, and we saw this program as an opportunity to ensure we were supporting all areas of our clients’ lives, including physical activity”, said Terri Hewitt, CEO, Surrey Place.
 “Breathe & Blossom is designed to provide physical activity, teach emotional regulation skills, and offer a community for clients to interact with peers and build relations.”

-Thanks to the MLSE Foundation’s support, Breathe & Blossom is FREE to participants and will be offered in 12-week sessions at our four Surrey Place locations across Toronto over the next three years.
-Each 90-minute session is designed to improve mobility, strength and increase attention and focus through a meditative process.
+Thanks to the MLSE Foundation’s support, Breathe & Blossom is FREE to participants and will be offered as an online five-week program offered by Surrey Place over the next three years.
+Each 45-minute session is designed to improve mobility, strength and increase attention and focus through a meditative process.